backstage/backstage/.changeset/twenty-humans-jog.md

 '@backstage/plugin-scaffolder': patch
 ---

-You can now maximize the logs into fullscreen by clicking the button under each step of the job
+You can now maximize the logs into full-screen by clicking the button under each step of the job